 On-street parking is limited

-APPROVAL FOR CONTINUING MEDICAL EDUCATION (CME) CREDIT IS PENDING.
+APPROVAL FOR CONTINUING MEDICAL EDUCATION (CME) CREDIT HAS BEEN RECEIVED.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association and the Chicago Institute for Psychoanalysis.
 The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.”